 If you've ever picked up your phone to see that Google Play is going crazy and auto-updating app after app, you might feel your stomach tightening up as you see your data allowance evaporating into thin air.
 Fortunately, this is easy to solve.
 We'll show you how to stop apps from updating automatically so that Google Play only updates when and how you want it to.

-As a general rule, apps you have installed from Google Play will download updates automatically (called auto-update apps) in order to improve their performance on your tablet or smartphone.
+As a general rule, apps you've installed from Google Play will download updates automatically (called auto-update apps) in order to improve their performance on your tablet or smartphone.
 Generally speaking, this is a good thing, but it can also slow down your phone, use up your mobile data and stop you from doing other things with your device.
-This is where manually updating apps can be more practical.
+This is where manually updating apps can become more practical.

 How to disable auto-update apps in Google Play

-1. Open the Google Play Store app and tap on the navigation drawer.
-Then choose Settings.
+1. Open the Google Play Store app and tap on the 3-bar menu icon on the top left.
+Then scroll down and choose Settings.

 2. In the Play Store settings, tap Auto-update apps.